salma-ehab/dbt_new_york_sales_data/README.md

 ### Locations with Lowest Profit Margins Query:
 - This query aims to obtain the top 10 locations with the lowest profit margins.

+### Category and Subcategory Metrics by Location Query:
+- This query aims to obtain metrics for categories and subcategories specific to each location.
+  It seeks to gather, for each specific location, category, and subcategory, the total number of distinct orders, the total sum, and average values for both sales and profits, along with the associated profit margin.

 ## Project File Structure: